martinsj815/Battery-Park/docs/Calculator.md

       document.getElementById("output").textContent = "";
     }

-    // Callback function to handle addition and multiplication on the input function calculateCycleLife() {
+    function calculateCycleLife() {
         // Get the value of the input box and convert it to a number const input = parseFloat(document.getElementById('numberInput').value);